 If you’ve ever received my newsletter, you’ll have seen the basic interface that MailerLite offers.
 On top of that, there are many other text editors that allow you to beautify the emails you want to send.
 For anyone who’s starting out, MailerLite is a godsend.
 For the cost of absolutely nothing, you get full functionality and can have up to 1,000 subscribers.
 This is something that no other email service provider (ESP) offers.

 SiteGround is the web host that Constant Renewal runs on.
-I recommend this web host to anyone who cares to run a site, because it is possibly the best web hosting company out there.
+I recommend this web host to anyone who cares to run a site because it is the best web hosting company out there.
 At $3.95 a month for shared hosting, Siteground offers great web speed and security to its users.
-It’s highly affordable, and is also customised for WordPress, which is the content management system that most websites run on.
+It’s highly affordable and is also customised for WordPress, which is the content management system that most websites run on.

 The best part is the customer support that the Siteground team offers.
 I’m a slouch in the technical department, so I constantly find myself heading to their tech support team.
-Till date, I have only been impressed, since the Siteground team has done everything from making sure my site runs perfectly to allowing me to set up a landing page (a separate page where you can enter your email and subscribe to my newsletter).
-It’s not just chat support either; you are free to give them a call anytime.
+Till date, I have only been impressed, since the Siteground team has done everything from making sure my site runs perfectly to helping me set up a landing page.
+It’s not just chat-support they offer either; you are free to give them a call anytime.

 The excellent customer support is the best part of SiteGround – I’m confident that no other web hosting company comes close to what they offer.
 So don’t hesitate if you want to have your own website – head over to SiteGround right now.